donia-lab/MetaBGC/README.md

 	```
     A. --prot_alignment, required=True: Alignment of the protein homologs in FASTA format.
 	B. --prot_family_name, required=True: Name of the protein family.
-         This is used as prefix for all output files.
+         This is used as prefix for spHMM files.
-	C. --cohort_name, required=True: Name of the sample/cohort of read samples used for evaluation.
+	C. --cohort_name, required=True: Name of the cohort of read samples used for evaluation.
-	D. --nucl_seq_directory, required=True: Directory of nuleotide synthetic read samples
+	D. --nucl_seq_directory, required=True:  Directory of reads of metagenome samples.
-         in fasta format with .fasta extension.
 The filenames are used as sample names.
-	E. --prot_seq_directory, required=True: Directory of EMBOSS translated synthetic protein
-         read samples in fasta format with .translated.fasta extension.
-They should have the
-		 same base name as the corresponding nuleotide file and can be be saved in the same
-         directory.
+    E. --seq_fmt, required=True: {fasta, fastq} Sequence file format and extension.
+    F. --pair_fmt, required=True: {single, split, interleaved} Sequence pair format.
+    G. --R1_file_suffix, required=False: Suffix including extension of the file name specifying the forward reads.
+Not specified for single or interleaved reads.
+Example: .R1.fastq
+    H. --R2_file_suffix, required=False: Suffix including extension of the file name specifying the reverse reads.
+Not specified for single or interleaved reads.
+Example: .R2.fastq
-	F. --tp_genes_nucl, required=True: NUcleotide sequence in multi-FASTA format with true positive genes in the synthetic dataset
-         used to generate the synthetic reads.
+	I. --tp_genes_nucl, required=True: Nucleotide sequence in multi-FASTA format with true positive genes in the synthetic dataset used to generate the synthetic reads.
-	G. --tp_genes_prot, required=True: Amino acid sequence in multi-FASTA format with true positive genes in the synthetic dataset
-         used to generate the synthetic reads.
-	H. --output_directory, required=True: Directory to save results.
-	I. --F1_Thresh, required=False: Threshold of the F1 score for high performance shHMMs (Def.=0.5).
+    J. --F1_Thresh, required=False: Threshold of the F1 score for selection of high performing spHMMs (Def.=0.5).
+	K. --output_directory, required=True: Directory to save results.
-	J. --cpu, required=False: NUmber of CPU threads to use (Def.=4).
+	L. --cpu, required=False: Number of CPU threads to use (Def.=4).
 	```
 2. The high-performing spHMMs will be saved in the HiPer_spHMMs folder in the output directory specified.
 The HiPer_spHMMs folder should have the following files:
 	```